gojek/clickstream-web/docs/reference/options.md

 # Options

-This section provides details about all the configuration options avialable.
-This configuration can be passed while initialising Clickstream Web SDK.
+Clickstream Web SDK provides following configuration options.
+This configuration can be passed while initialising the SDK.

 ## **event**